Eduardo Portela

-Eduardo Portela Marín (born 1934 in Barcelona, Catalonia, Spain) is a Spanish former basketball player, former basketball coach, and basketball executive.
-He is the former head of the ACB, the governing body of the top-tier level Spanish professional club basketball league, and the former head of ULEB, the Union of European Leagues of Basketball.
+Eduardo Portela Marín (30 August 1934 – 11 June 2026) was a Spanish basketball player, coach, and executive.
+He was the head of the ACB, the governing body of the top-tier level Spanish professional club basketball league, and the head of ULEB, the Union of European Leagues of Basketball.

-Basketball management career
+Biography

+Portela coached UE Montgat, FC Barcelona, and CP Sant Josep.
+He later served as technical director of FC Barcelona for nine seasons (1971–72 to 1980–81), during which he occasionally stepped in as head coach and led the club to the Copa del Rey title in 1979.

-Portela, along with Jose Antonio Gasca, founded the ACB.
+Along with Jose Antonio Gasca, he founded the ACB.
 The ACB has since organized Spain's top-tier professional club basketball league, the Liga ACB, since the 1983–84 season.
 He became the ACB's President in 1990.
 He served as the President of the ACB from 1990 to 2011, and also as its honorary president.

 In 1991, he was also one of the founders of ULEB, the Union of European Leagues of Basketball, along with Gianluigi Porelli.
 In 1998, he became the President of the Union, a position he held until 2016, when he became the Honorary President.

+Portela died on 11 June 2026, aged 91.